 If you are running late for an appointment, please call us to let us know.
 When you arrive late, you may be asked to wait in the reception room briefly as we try to accomodate the schedule change.
 This will allow us to maintain our goal of staying on schedule.
 If you can’t be accomodated, your appointment may need to be rescheduled to another day.

-Please call the office and a recording will give you the on-call Orthodontist’s contact information.
+Please call the office for the after hours number.
+We will assess the situation to determine whether we can assist you with comfort measures until we can find you a suitable appointment time.
 We may talk you through a problem over the phone to hold you over until you can be seen during business hours or we may make arrangements to see you after hours if need be.

 Common orthodontic problems may include a poking wire, a loose bracket or band, a loose appliance, or a lost spacer.
 Here are some tips for certain orthodontic problems.